muratk5n/thirdwave/en/README.md

 is called different names by countries, with many laying claim on its invention.
 But that style of coffee making was first invented in Yemen; so it should be called Yemenese coffee.

 ---

+"@ivadixit

+I’m just remembering that my second year in America, someone asked me to 'validate their parking,' which was my first time hearing the phrase, and after blinking stupidly in silence for a full five seconds I said 'Well parking is really hard but I’m sure you did it really well'"

+---